Siren-W/Game-Engine-Minimax/README.md

 ## Play the game

 In this homework, you'll be implementing Minimax and Alpha-Beta Pruning for an agent playing Konane.
 But first, you should get _practically_ familiar with how the game is played, not just be familiar with the rules of the game.
 To do this, play the game with the provided code.
 You've been distributed a codebase which includes an interface for playing the game in a variety of modes.
-Notably, you don't need to actually _make_ the game of konane—just to make an agent that plays it.
+Notably, you don't need to actually _make_ the game of Konane—just to make an agent that plays it.

 Run the following from your terminal:
 ```bash